Who Are International Students?

-If you have attended another college or university, send your previous college transcripts, with English translation, to the International Student Advisor (Address below).
+If you have attended another college or university, send your previous college transcripts, with English translation, to the International Student Advisor (contact information below).

-If you are transferring from another U.S. college, you need to complete an F-1 Student Transfer Form and send to the International Student Advisor (Address below).
+If you are transferring from a U.S. college to Northeast, you need to complete an F-1 Student Transfer Form.
+Make a clear copy of your current VISA and send it, along with the transfer form, to the International Student Advisor (contact information below).

 Proof of English language proficiency

-You must submit official scores from the Test of English as a Foreign Language (TOEFL).
+If English is not your first language, you must submit official scores from the Test of English as a Foreign Language (TOEFL).
 To be acceptable, your total score must be a minimum of 500 on the paper exam, 173 on the computer exam or 61 on the ibTOEFL.
 Northeast Community College’s institutional code for TOEFL is 6473.
-In lieu of TOEFL scores, you may submit: (1) an official transcript verifying successful completion of a college English course, at the 1000 level or higher, with a grade of "C" or better, at an accredited U.S. educational institution; (2) completion of the Michigan Placement Test with a score of 71 or better, and qualified writing sample; (3) an official SAT score report with a verbal sub-score of 430 or better; or (4) an official ACT score report with an English sub-score of 18 or better.
+In lieu of TOEFL scores, you may submit (1) an official transcript verifying successful completion of a college English course, at the 1000 level or higher, with a grade of "C" or better, at an accredited U.S. educational institution; (2) an official SAT score report with a writing and language sub score of 25 or (3) an official ACT score report with an English sub-score of 18 or better.
 "TOEFL Waivers" will not be accepted.
 All test scores must be verifiable and current within 5 years.

 Verify financial resources

-You must send written verification that you have the equivalent of $13,055.00 (U.S. dollars) available to you.
-This is the estimated amount of attending one year at Northeast (see chart below).
-These documents should include affidavits of financial support and bank statement.
-These documents must be originals; photocopies will not be accepted.
+You must provide written verification that you have the equivalent of $16,627 (U.S.) available to you.
+This is the estimated amount of attending one year (2019-2020) at Northeast.
+These documents should include 1) affidavit of financial support from a recognized funding source and/or 2) an official bank statement

 Northeast Community College